UoMBioinfoSoc/UoMBioinfoSoc.github.io/contact.md

 We're publishing responses to our FAQs on [a Wiki](https://github.com/UoMBioinfoSoc/Home/wiki), and you can submit your own here.

-Feel free to leave contact details, and we'll get back to you.
+Feel free to leave some contact details, and we'll get back to you.

 Not a simple Q&A?
 Write to us at UoMBioinfoSoc@gmail.com